cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* java.lang.String

-Defines when the ratelimit counter should be incremented.
+An expression that defines when the rate limit counter should be incremented.

-It is optional and defaults to the same as the rule's expression.
+It defaults to the same as the rule's expression.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#counting_expression Ruleset#counting_expression}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#counting_expression Ruleset#counting_expression}

 ---